ElectricBeep/cms-test/content/home-artiicle/2023-10-12-medical-revolution.md

 ---
-title: Testing
+title: Medical Revolution
-description: asdasdasdas
+description: Utilizing combination of different technologies, we are striving to revolutionize and modernize medicine
-image: public/hardware.png
+image: public/slider.png
 ---